 Table 18.
-Recomme nded Herbicides for M Table 18.
-Recommended Herbicides for Weed Control in Peanuts (cont.) t.)
+Recommended Her ided Herbicides for W rbicides for Weed Control in Peanuts (cont.) t.)
 Postemergence Cocklebur, jimsonweed, smartweed, prickly sida (teaweed), spurred anoda, wild mustard, yellow nutsedge (See Table 13) Bentazon 0.5-1.0 lb Basagran 4SC 1.0-2.0 pt Apply when broadleaf weeds are small and actively growing.
 Apply with 1.0 to 2.0 pt/A crop-oil concentrate.
 Peanuts are tolerant at any growth stage.
 Use minimum of 10 gal/A spray volume at 40 to 50 psi.
 Split applications 7 to 10 days apart, applying 1.5 to 2.0 pt each usually improves control of morningglory and spurred anoda.
 Do not apply more than 4.0 pt/A/season.
-Do not add crop oil concentrate, AMS, or other additives if Butyrac or Butoxone is in tank mix.
+Do not add crop oil concentrate, AMS, or other additives if Butyrac in tank mix.
 Same as for bentazon alone, however, the addition of 2,4-DB improves control of morningglories and spurred anoda.
-Bentazon 0.75-1.0 lb + 2,4-DB 0.12 lb Basagran 4SC 1.0-2.0 pt + Butyrac 2SC 8.0 fl oz or Butoxone 1.75SC 9 fl oz Apply in a minimum of 20 gal/A spray volume and 40 psi.
+Bentazon 0.75-1.0 lb + 2,4-DB 0.12 lb Basagran 4SC 1.0-2.0 pt + Butyrac 2SC 8.0 fl oz Apply in a minimum of 20 gal/A spray volume and 40 psi.
 Apply to actively growing small weeds.
 Avoid drift to other crops.
 Label directions prohibit addition of oil concentrate or other additives.
 Do not apply within 45 days of harvest or make more than 2 applications/year.
 Cocklebur, eastern black nightshade, ragweed, eclipta, jimsonweed, morningglory, and pigweed Lactofen 0.2 lb Cobra 2 EC 12.5 fl oz Apply to actively growing weeds after peanut reaches the 6 true leaf stage.
 Do not apply sequential application within 14 days of the first.
 Good coverage with spray solution is essential.
 Use a minimum of 25-40 gpa and a spray pressure of 40-60 psi.
 Add nonionic surfactant at 1 qt. per 100 gallons or petroleum or vegetable based crop oil concentrate at 1-1.5 pt. per acre.
 See label for adjuvant use.
 Do not apply within 90 days of harvest.
-May be tank mixed with Butyrac and/or Butoxone to enhance spectrum of weeds controlled.
+May be tank mixed with Butyrac to enhance spectrum of weeds controlled.
 In tank mixes, use nonionic surfactants, not crop oil.